If you have not yet heard it, you're going to love this KQED interview with Jovanka.

 After a 2017 filled with divisive policies and hateful rhetoric, my resolution for 2018 is to continue the resistance in California.
 I resolve to advance the fight for progressive policies that create change and lift up working families, renters, educators and students.Read more

-When I first decided to run for Richmond City Council I knew that I would never be able to raise the same type of funds as corporate candidates who local oil refinery, Chevron, would give thousands to, but I knew I would not be outworked.
-I asked friends, family and local activists who shared my ideas for Richmond to help me spread my goals for Richmond and the area by joining me knocking on voter's doors and talking with people.
-Together we talked with thousands of voters, walked hundreds of blocks and shared my ideas for Richmond throughout the City.Read more
+When I first decided to run for Richmond City Council, I knew I would never be able to raise the same amount of money as the corporate candidates to whom the local oil refinery, Chevron, would give thousands.
+But I was confident I would not be outworked.
+I asked friends, family and local activists who shared my vision for Richmond to help spread my ideas.
+Together we walked hundreds of blocks and talked with thousands of voters, sharing my goals for Richmond throughout the city.Read more

 It is an honor to have the endorsements of the Cal Berkeley Democrats, the Progressive Student Association and CalServe, who are the future of California and our world.

 Take a moment to read their joint statement of endorsement!Read more